aloksingh02/aloksingh02/README.md

-- 👋 Hi, I’m @aloksingh02
+- 👋 Hi, I’m Alok Singh (@aloksingh02).
 - 👀 Passionate about competitive programming, MERN stack development, and scalable software solutions.
-- 🌱 I’m currently learning DSA.
+- 🌱 Currently enhancing my expertise in Data Structures and Algorithms (DSA).
-- 💞️ I’m looking to collaborate on MERN projects.
+- 💞️ Open to collaborating on MERN stack and algorithm-intensive projects.
 - 📫 How to reach me  Twitter https://twitter.com/Alokkum21995705?t=Ux9-kl6EB9nAQboan7wSDQ&s=09
 - 📫 How to reach me  Linkedin https://www.linkedin.com/in/alok-kumar-singh-55451725a/